mx-zzz/Finance-Training-data-generator/README.md

 - `InvalidDataError`: If data cannot be fetched for a stock (e.g., symbol is delisted or no data available), an `InvalidDataError` is raised.

 ## Output
-- The generated price data for each stock is saved in CSV format in the `TrainingData` directory.
+The generated price data for each stock is saved in CSV format in the `TrainingData` directory.

-- Any invalid tickers (stocks for which data could not be fetched) will be displayed after processing.
+The CSV files contain the following columns:
+-'Open': The opening price of the stock on that date.
+-'High': The highest price of the stock on that date.
+-'Low': The lowest price of the stock on that date.
+-'Close': The closing price of the stock on that date.
+-'Volume': The trading volume of the stock on that date.
+-'Dividends': The dividends paid by the stock on that date (if available).
+-'Stock Splits': The stock splits that occurred on that date (if available).
+-'Estimated Revenue': The estimated revenue calculated by multiplying the Close price with the Volume.
+This represents the daily revenue based on stock price and trading volume.

 ## Notes
 - Ensure you have an internet connection to fetch data from Yahoo Finance.